Radford University: Undergraduate and graduate colleges

-The College of Graduate Studies and Research offers 18 degree programs in fields such as art, business, communication, counseling, criminal justice, education, English, music, nursing, occupational therapy, physical therapy, psychology, and social work.
-The State Council of Higher Education for Virginia has authorized three doctoral programs at Radford in counseling psychology, physical therapy and nursing practice.
+The College of Graduate Studies and Research offers eighteen-degree programs in fields such as art, business, communication, counseling, criminal justice, education, English, music, nursing, occupational therapy, physical therapy, psychology, and social work.
+The State Council of Higher Education for Virginia has authorized three doctoral programs at Radford in counseling psychology, physical therapy, and nursing practice.
 The Doctor of Psychology (Psy.D.) program in Counseling Psychology admitted its first students in the fall of 2008.
 The doctorate in physical therapy program began in the summer of 2009.
-The first Doctor of Nursing Practice students began studies in an online program in the fall of 2010.
+The first Doctor of Nursing Practice students began their studies in an online program in the fall of 2010.

 Campus and community

 Radford University is an 211 acre campus located in a residential area of Radford, Virginia.
 The town is located in the Virginia Highlands, between the Blue Ridge and Allegheny mountains at a double bend in the New River.
-Nearly all of the 31 administrative, academic, student services, and residence halls, many built in a red-brick Georgian style, are located on three quadrangles and a pedestrian thoroughfare in a 76 acre area, while a large adjoining area along the New River separated from the main campus by U.S. Route 11 and the Norfolk Southern railroad holds the university's athletic facilities, student parking lots, and student apartments.
+Nearly all of the 31 administrative, academic, student services, and residence halls, some built in a red-brick Georgian style, are located on a main lawn and two quadrangles and a pedestrian thoroughfare in a 76 acre area, while a large adjoining area along the New River separated from the main campus by U.S. Route 11 and the Norfolk Southern railroad holds the university's athletic facilities, student parking lots, and student apartments.
 The university opened a new COBE building (College of Business and Economics) in 2012.
 In 2014 a New Student Fitness Center opened.
 A new Center for Sciences opened during the spring semester of 2016.
 The following fall semester, the new CHBS (College of Humanities and Behavioral Sciences) Building opened its doors.
 As of 2016, nearly all dorms at Radford have been renovated.
 Renovations are currently ongoing for several buildings on campus.
 Radford is located on exits 105 and 109 of Interstate 81, with accessibility to nearby I-77.

 Bordering the Little River, and about five miles from campus, is the Selu Conservancy, a 376 acre reserve, observatory, retreat, and conference center owned by the University Foundation.

-Radford University is also home to the Radford University planetarium – a permanent planetarium with a 10-meter dome, running the Digistar 5 planetarium software.
-The planetarium is primarily operated by workstudy students, and is maintained by the physics department.
-All shows are free for all attendees.
+Radford University is also home to the Radford University Planetarium, a permanent planetarium with a 55-seat theater (front facing) with a 10-meter dome, two central floor-mounted 2k projectors running the Digistar 7 planetarium software.
+The planetarium is primarily operated by work-study students and is maintained by the Physics Department.
+Shows run by the students and professors are free for attendees.
+Yearly attendance is approximately 6,000.

 Student life

 Around 3,800 of Radford's students live on campus in 15 residence halls.

-Radford University has more than 270 student clubs and organizations.
-Some of them are the Student Government Association, different academic fraternities, clubs, and societies in several academic fields, Radford Pitches A'capella, Yes & Improv Club, RU Outdoors, sports intramural clubs, Model United Nations Club, and more.